AloisSeckar/nuxt-neon/README.md

   - you can include direction (e.g `t.column DESC`)
 - **limit** - _optional_ limit, if more results expected

+Returns the result of the SELECT query (Neon client returns `[]` for empty set) or returned erorr message.

 Inputs are being sanitized before applied to database.

 #### `insert()`